furkankamer/itucsdb1932/docs/source/developer/member1.rst

 Lectures Function
 ^^^^^^^^^^^^^^^^^^

-Code
+Lectures Function
 ----

 Lecture function can be seen as 2 parts.
-These parts are according to title of the user:
+These parts are according to the title of the user:

-1. If user is Teacher, html select tags prepared to use in lectures.html template.
-After the select tags prepared, it checks if a form is being post.
-If a form is post, it takes selected values from select tags in the form and it checks if the lecture informations are overlaps with any other lecture and if it overlaps a error message is sent to render_template.
+1. If the user is Teacher, HTML select tags prepared to use in lectures.html template.
+After the select tags prepared, it checks if a form is being posted.
+If a form is posted, it takes selected values from select tags in the form and it checks if the lecture information overlaps with any other lecture and if it overlaps an error message is sent to render_template.
 If no error occurs it runs SQL query to insert new lecture to the table.

-2. If user is student, it first implements html list for open lectures using a select sql statement to get existing lectures and then it adds them to the template.
+2. If the user is a student, it first implements an HTML list for open lectures using a select SQL statement to get existing lectures and then it adds them to the template.
 After this task completed it checks again a form post.
 If form posted it detects which row of lecture selected using checked radio button.
-Then it gets id of lecture to use registry.
-Then it checks if student have another lecture that overlaps with new lecture, if it is then an error message is send to render_template.
+Then it gets the id of lecture to use the registry.
+Then it checks if the student has another lecture that overlaps with a new lecture if it is then an error message is sent to render_template.
 If no error occurs then it inserts lecture id to *registeredstudents* table and user id also to use it in other processes.
 The function is then completed.

 .. code-block:: python